 Can I walk my dog if I’m self-isolating?
 Is it safe for someone else to walk my dog for me?

 They won’t be able to come into your house, they’ll need to use their own lead, and should wipe the dog over with a clean damp cloth or disposable wipe before they touch them.
 Keep the handover as brief as possible and make sure you both wash your hands before and after handling the dog.
 It’s important to maintain a minimum two metre distance at all times.
+Take a look at our advice on walking someone else's dog during the pandemic.

 Is it safe to stroke other people’s pets?